 As Nabokov wrote in infamously, amusingly damning 1949 review of Lloyd Alexander’s translation:

 The crux of the whole book seems to be the illumination that comes to Roquentin when he discovers that his “nausea” is the result of the pressure of an absurd and amorphous but very tangible world.
 Unfortunately for the novel, all this remains on a purely mental level, and the discovery might have been of some other nature, say solipsistic, without in the least affecting the rest of the book.
 When an author inflicts his idle and arbitrary philosophic fancy on a helpless person whom he has invented for that purpose, a lot of talent is needed to have the trick work.
 One has no special quarrel with Roquentin when he decides that the world exists.
 But the task to make the world exist as a work of art was beyond Sartre’s powers.

 And as the most memorable review on Goodreads, by MJ Nicholls, observes:

 No attempt to create a novel has been made, apart from using that most lazy of constructs, the diary, opening the whole work out to a meandering thought-stream of excruciating random dullness.

 However excused by Sartre’s unwarranted metaphysical resentment, Nausea is not fully imagined enough—even in its initial nihilism—to redeem Roquentin’s despair or to reconstellate his experience as significant form.
-His concluding epiphany is belied by the balance of the book, as if he were a student essayist who’d groped his way to a successful conclusion and then forgot to revise to make it appear inevitable from the first sentence, which knowing illusion is the order Roquentin perceives in his favorite song, in all achieved art, traditional or experimental.
-The philosopher’s spite defeats his insight, though, and his spite, not his insight, largely lives on today.
+His concluding epiphany is belied by the balance of the book; he is like a student essayist who gropes his way to a successful conclusion and then forgets to revise his text to make it appear inevitable from the first sentence, which knowing illusion is the order Roquentin perceives in his favorite song, in all achieved art, traditional or experimental.
+The philosopher’s spite defeats his insight, and his spite, not his insight, lives on today.